kshetline/aw-clock/README.md

 As of v2.1.0 of this software no API key is required to get weather data.
 The default weather data, however, is now being acquired by “page scraping” [Weather Underground](https://www.wunderground.com/), not via a guaranteed stable API.

 Obtaining a Dark Sky API key for back-up weather data is still, therefore, a good idea.
 Use the environment variable `AWC_DARK_SKY_API_KEY` to set the key.
 (See https://darksky.net/ for further details.)
-You can also set the environment variable `AWS_PREFERRED_WS` to `darksky` to make Dark Sky your primary weather source, with Weather Underground as a backup.
+You can also set the environment variable `AWC_PREFERRED_WS` to `darksky` to make Dark Sky your primary weather source, with Weather Underground as a backup.

 By default the server uses `pool.ntp.org` as an NTP time server.
 Use the environment variable `AWC_NTP_SERVER` to change the time server.
 Do not use a Google time server, or any other NTP server that implements “leap second smearing”, if you want the Astronomy/Weather Clock to be able to display leap seconds.